motech/modules/docs/source/ivr.rst

         Hello, Frank.
         $

-    All query parameters are available are available.
+    All query parameters are available.
 But wait, there's more!
 Read on...

 The ``$dataServices`` element
 -----------------------------